shihaocao/line/README.md

 If you want to visualize the other bodies, you can toggle the settings in the top left.
 Click around to drag and zoom.

 If you'd like to learn more about the project or see more of my work, open the arrow dialogue below.
+Thanks.

 # 01/29